CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

        ![](Images/image(14).png)

-       >**Note:** If you get any error kindly refresh the screen periodically or Please try signing in to the Azure portal using incognito mode.
+       >**Note:** If you get any error, kindly refresh the screen periodically, or please try signing in to the Azure portal using incognito mode.

 3. On the **Virtual machines** tab, set **Import migration settings from an assessment** to **No, I'll specify the migration settings manually (1)**.
 Then, select the virtual machines **smarthotelweb1 (2)**, **UbuntuWAF (3)** and **smarthotelweb2 (4)**, and click **Next (5)** to proceed.